Subscription Modal Banner

 Because of this specificity, it is also much more affordable.
 While annual premiums for critical illness insurance can run into the thousands, premiums for cancer insurance can be less than S$100 a year.

-The premiums will differ based not just upon the sum assured (which can go as high as S$200,000), but also on personal risk factors such as age and smoking history.
-But as with all insurance plans, there is also variation between insurers—which brings us to the final point.
+The premiums will differ based not just upon the sum assured (which can go as high as S$200,000), but also on personal risk factors such as age, lifestyle habits like smoking, and whether there is a family history of the disease.

 #5 The structure varies from plan to plan (so make sure you compare)

 On the other hand, some plans may vary the payout amounts depending on which stage the cancer is in, with any remaining amount being paid out in the event of a recurrence.
-And others might only cover late stage cancers, with additional riders needed to cover early stage diagnoses.
+And while rare today, some plans might only cover late stage cancers, with additional riders needed to cover early stage diagnoses.

 Finally, you should also look out for promotions to pay less in premiums.